PLP-Full-Stack-Development-MERN/week-2-express-js-fundamentals-assignment-SagwaM/README.md

 **Week 2: Express.js Fundamentals Assignment**

-**Objective:**

-- Apply Express.js concepts learned throughout the week.
-- Develop hands-on experience with creating routes, middleware, and API endpoints.
-- Understand and implement RESTful APIs.

-**Instructions:**
+**Project Overview:**

+-This project demonstrates the creation of a RESTful API using Express.js with a clear folder structure, route handling, middleware implementation, and error handling.
+The API provides endpoints for managing users and products.

 1. **Setup Express.js Project:**

-   - Install Node.js using NVM.
+   - Installed Node.js using NVM.
-   - Create a new project folder named `express-assignment`.
+   - Created a new project folder named `express-assignment`.
-   - Initialize a Node.js project using:
+   - Initialized a Node.js project using:
      ```sh
      npm init -y
      ```
-   - Install necessary dependencies:
+   - Installed necessary dependencies:
      ```sh
      npm install express dotenv
      ```

 2. **Project Structure:**

-   - Organize your project files with a clear folder structure:
      ```
      express-assignment/
      │-- routes/